Indirect Pools and the Rate Structure

 Historical Accounting Records

-Indirect expenses exclude those for a specific project.
-Examples of indirect accounts are shown, above.
+Indirect pools of expenses exclude those for a specific project.
+Examples of accounts for indirect pools are shown, above.
 Some account names are shown twice, with direct and indirect natures.
 Examples include labor and travel.
 We recommend account names that distinguish these.
 Travel might be the account name in Cost of Goods and Services Sold, while G&A Travel might be the account name for travel to professional training, to a company-management meeting, or for other travel for the company as a whole.
 AIC are consistently recorded into the same account, in like circumstances.

 Note that specific exclusions might be specified in the solicitation (e.g., Request for Proposal).
 We propose calculated indirect rates, based on historical accounting records, using the format prescribed by the solicitation requirements.
 The price per hour for a Labor Hour or Time and Material type of contract includes (applied) indirect expenses and profit.
 A cost-reimbursable type contract uses direct labor, only, segregated from each, individual (applied) indirect expense and from fee.
 Regardless of contract type and other solicitation instructions, history establishes a good foundation for proposed (future) indirect rates.